MetaMask/devrel-articles/introduction-to-metamask-api/index.md

 Similar to what interface descriptions have done for lower-level programming, the OpenRPC Specification removes guesswork in calling a JSON-RPC service.

-That's it at a high level, but if you want to deep dive into OpenRPC more, I suggest checking out [ZaneStarr](https://twitter.com/zanecstarr)'s [Introduction to OpenRPC](https://www.youtube.com/watch?v=9UiKQ1zasjE) session from the [API Specification COnference 2022](https://www.youtube.com/playlist?list=PLcx_iGeB-NxgMrrMMPp3LKQmIixm5g3Q_).
+That's a good high level overview, but if you want to deep dive into OpenRPC I suggest checking out [ZaneStarr](https://twitter.com/zanecstarr)'s [Introduction to OpenRPC](https://www.youtube.com/watch?v=9UiKQ1zasjE) session from the [API Specification Conference 2022](https://www.youtube.com/playlist?list=PLcx_iGeB-NxgMrrMMPp3LKQmIixm5g3Q_).

 ## Essential Tools